 Institutions can offer their students access to Career Coach within Microsoft Teams, a collaboration platform many higher education institutions are already using today.
 Teams provides a space for faculty and students to chat, collaborate on documents, attend lectures and meetings, and access their apps—all in one place.
 With the addition of Career Coach provided by their school, students will have a personalized career advisor in the same place they manage all their work.

 Career Coach provides faculty and staff advisors with a deeper understanding of students’ skills and career goals so they can align curriculum development with student interests and job market trends.
 It allows institutions to bring together their course offerings with in-demand industry skills, connect students with real-world experiences, introduce them to a network of peers and alumni, and help them learn how to get the most out of LinkedIn.

 Institutions that have a LinkedIn Learning* campus agreement can provide students access to LinkedIn Learning’s full 16,000+ course library, ensuring they can seamlessly identify and grow the skills needed to stand out in today’s job market.
 Students can also find learning resources in Microsoft Learn to prepare for industry-recognized Microsoft certifications.
 Career Coach also helps them track progress toward their goals and learn about the career journeys of alumni.

 To learn more about how Career Coach works, check out this demo to see the app in action.
-And stay tuned for details about how Career Coach can help your institution guide students and bring together the curricula, skills, and networks that will guide students toward fulfilling their career goals.
+For more details about how Career Coach can help your institution guide students and bring together the curricula, skills, and networks that will guide students toward fulfilling their career goals, see our FAQs.

 *Requires Career Coach + LinkedIn Learning